dvera/riskreport/biomarker/eosinophils.md

 ## Eosinophil Count

-"Type of white blood cell involved in allergic reactions and fighting parasites.
-High counts may indicate allergies, asthma, or parasitic infection."
+Eosinophils are a type of white blood cells involved in allergic reactions and fighting parasites.
+High counts may indicate allergies, asthma, or parasitic infection.

 <div style="display: flex; flex-direction: column; gap: 10px;">